Skip to main content

 When reviewing job growth and salary information, it’s important to remember that actual numbers can vary due to many different factors — like years of experience in the role, industry of employment, geographic location, worker skill and economic conditions.
 Cited projections do not guarantee actual salary or job growth.

 When you stream your favorite album online, shop at an e-commerce store or answer your work email from your home computer, you’re reaping the benefits of cloud computing.
-But what is cloud computing, really?
+But what does that really mean?

-Cloud computing is a form of computing in which networks, data storage, applications, security and development tools are all enabled via the Internet, as opposed to a local computer or an on-premise server in your organization.
+According to Savard, cloud computing is a form of computing in which networks, data storage, applications, AI tools, security and development tools are all enabled via the internet rather than a local computer or an on-premise server in your organization.

-“Companies are moving to the cloud because it makes it easy to deliver high-quality customer experiences without the complexity of maintaining data centers full of expensive computing equipment,” said Jonathan Kamyck, associate dean of cybersecurity programs at Southern New Hampshire University (SNHU).
+“Companies are moving to the cloud because it makes it easy to deliver high-quality customer experiences without the complexity of maintaining data centers full of expensive computing equipment,” said Jonathan Kamyck, senior associate dean of cybersecurity programs at Southern New Hampshire University (SNHU).
+Kamyck is also an (ISC)2 Certified Information Systems Security Professional (CISSP) with a master's in information assurance.

 Types of Cloud Computing